HashiCorp Vault with Docker Compose: Three-Node Cluster Setup (Part 3)

 Step 2: Create Vault Configuration Files

-Create a vault-config directory in vault-cluster with three subdirectories: vault1, vault2, and vault3.
-Add a vault.hcl file in each:
+Create a vault-config directory with subdirectories: vault1, vault2, vault3.
+Add vault.hcl files following the specified pattern:

 vault-config/vault1/vault.hcl: